 Did you know?

 Texts or chatbots can be useful for patients who want frequent contact or faster access to care between visits.
-They are ideal for answering simple questions or sharing resources, though usually not appropriate for crisis situations, or for addressing complex issues.
+They are ideal for answering simple questions or sharing resources.
+They are usually not appropriate for crisis situations, or for addressing complex issues.
 Most insurance companies do not typically reimburse costs associated with text therapy and chatbots.

 Individual teletherapy benefits

-- Gives patients more privacy and the chance to receive care without the stigma of being seen by others at a clinic or office
+- Patients get more privacy and the chance to receive care without the stigma of being seen by others at a clinic or office

-- Offers convenience and is often preferable for patients that have challenges leaving home or interacting with others due to conditions such as physical disabilities, anxiety disorders, autism, or post-traumatic stress disorder
+- Convenient and often preferable for patients that have challenges leaving home or interacting with others due physical disabilities, anxiety disorders, autism, or post-traumatic stress disorder

 Tip: Treat patients as if they are sitting across from you and focus on eye contact and empathetic expressions to build a connection.
 Trust is especially important in behavioral health care.